 What a country’s economy often like will depend on what type of tablets are to be expected to head in that direction.
 Take India: A country that thrives off of technology, but sometimes the expensive goods just won’t be that big of a hit in that area so the manufacturers don’t ship them there.

-The Google nexus 10 has a 10.1-inch Super PLS TFT display, Corning Gorilla Glass, an Exynos 5250 chipset with 2 GB of RAM, 16 or 32 GB of internal storage.
-For an operating system, it has the Android 4.2 Jelly Bean with Wi-Fi direct, Bluetooth 3.0, NFC all expected fully operational within the tablets ecosystem.
+The Google Nexus 10 has a 10.1-inch Super PLS TFT display, Corning Gorilla Glass, an Exynos 5250 chipset with 2 GB of RAM, and 16 or 32 GB of internal storage.
+For an operating system, it has Android 4.2 Jelly Bean with Wi-Fi Direct, Bluetooth 3.0, and NFC all expected fully operational within the tablets ecosystem.